 What is the Hardship Fund?

 The Hardship Fund is made available by Bangor University to provide discretionary financial help to support students who face unexpected financial hardship or crisis during an academic year, in particular to help them access and remain in higher education.
-Assistance is given in the form of a non-repayable grant.
+Assistance is given in the form of a non-repayable grant or repayable loan.

 Specifically it should be used: